EliasLMann/Sorting-Algorithm-Analysis/README.md

 The y-axis of the graph is in log scale.

 As the dataset sizes increase the sorting time is much slower for insertion and selection sort than it is for the rest of the algorithms.
 This is becuase the time complexity for selection and insertion sort are O(n^2) while the other sorting algorithms have time complexities of O(nlog(n)).
 Interestingly, insertion sort has the fastest of all sorting times until the dataset size reaches about 750 elements.
-On the other hand, quick sort and radix sort and significantly slower than the other algorithms for small datasets.
-This is because radix sort and quick sort require complex function calls which are innefficient for small dataset sizes.
+On the other hand, quick sort and radix sort are significantly slower than the other algorithms for small datasets.
+This is because radix sort and quick sort require complex function calls which are inefficient for small dataset sizes.
 Radix sort is the slowest algorithm for the dataset of size 10 but it is the fastest for the rest of the dataset sizes.
 Interestingly its sort time barely changes between size 10 and size 1000.
 This shows how its complexity does pay off in terms of speed as dataset sizes increase.

 ### Reverse Sorted Data
 ![Rev_Sort_Table](https://user-images.githubusercontent.com/70070619/111927755-d7be8880-8a7f-11eb-94a4-3ed6b64fb421.png)